13 Top Reasons to Visit Greece (Updated 2024)

 Ideal Travel Seasons in Greece

-Spring and Autumn: These off-peak periods are certainly less busy, yet you won’t miss out on fabulous weather.
+Spring and Autumn: These off-peak periods are less busy, yet you won’t miss out on fabulous weather.

 Winter: We travelled through Greece from the end of autumn into winter, enjoying sunny days and beaches mostly to ourselves.
-It was the ideal time to travel if you want to avoid the hordes of tourists that descend in summer—particularly on the many islands Greece is so well known for.

-man climbing stone steps at Vicos Gorge
+Lars climbing stone steps at Vicos Gorge in Greece

 Climbing the ancient steps of Vicos Gorge, Greece ©Lifejourney4two